streetprophet90/Professional-Portfolio/20-FLASH-CARD/README.md

 - **Randomized Cards**: Cards are presented in a random order for effective learning.
 - **User Progress**: Track your progress by marking words you have learned.

+## How to Use

+1. **Installation**:
+   - Make sure you have Python installed on your machine.
+   - Clone or download this repository.